MageMCU/Unity-Joystick-GUI/README.md

 - WASD keys
   - AD keys: Horizontal movement
   - WS keys: Vertical movement
+- Kinematcs Math
+  - ***TODO***: Design kinematic movement with Keybpard WASD keys input similarly to the Joystick Algorithm Mouse Input.

 ## Example Unity Grahics
 - Gameobjects
   - In Progress

-## MageMCU Joystick Critics
+## Critics Review about MageMCU Joystick Algorithm
 - Pros
   - **Multi-Platform Support**: The underlying engine often provides broad compatibility with arbitrary joysticks and gamepads, allowing it to seamlessly bridge physical hardware to virtual environments.
   - **User-Friendly Remapping**: It frequently includes intuitive mapping features and dead-zone configurations, ensuring players can adapt inputs to their precise liking.
   - **Macro System**: It simplifies complex controller behaviors by enabling macros or stringing commands together to optimize gameplay.
   - **Python Scripting**: For advanced users, it allows custom modules and unlimited customization via Python scripting.
 - Cons
-Hardware Limitations: Since game controllers can vary wildly in naming and button arrangements, users sometimes report mapping and gamepad recognition issues that require manual fiddling.Complex UI Configuration: While intuitive once set up, diving deep into the raw algorithm can be overwhelming for users who simply want plug-and-play functionality.Inconsistent Calibration: Uncalibrated joysticks (or varying thresholds across different game engines) can lead to drift, missed inputs, or jittery character movements.
+  - **Hardware Limitations**: Since game controllers can vary wildly in naming and button arrangements, users sometimes report mapping and gamepad recognition issues that require manual fiddling.
+  - **Complex UI Configuration**: While intuitive once set up, diving deep into the raw algorithm can be overwhelming for users who simply want plug-and-play functionality.
+  - **Inconsistent Calibration**: Uncalibrated joysticks (or varying thresholds across different game engines) can lead to drift, missed inputs, or jittery character movements.

 ## In Progress